Why Is My Cat Shedding so Much

 Diet Quality and Coat Finish: the Outside Reflects the Inside

 Diet quality shows up on the outside.
-Cats need adequate protein, essential fatty acids, and micronutrients to maintain normal skin and coat condition, and reputable “complete and balanced” foods are formulated to meet established standards (Kretzler, 2022).
-When a diet is inconsistent, poorly formulated, or frequently changed, the coat can lose its smoothness and shed more noticeably.
+Cats need adequate protein, essential fatty acids, and micronutrients for normal skin and coat, and reputable complete-and-balanced foods are formulated to meet established standards (Kretzler, 2022).
+When a diet is inconsistent, poorly formulated, or switched too often, the coat loses smoothness and sheds more noticeably.

-Even with a strong base diet, owners may still want extra coat polish—especially during seasonal shedding or in dry climates.
-That’s where a thoughtfully designed skin-and-coat product fits: it supports the visible finish (shine, softness, less breakage) rather than trying to replace the role of a complete diet.
+Even on a strong base diet, owners often want extra coat polish, especially during seasonal shedding or in dry climates.
+That is where a thoughtfully designed skin-and-coat product fits: it supports the visible finish, shine, softness, fewer broken hairs, rather than trying to replace a complete diet.
+Judge it by what you can see and feel within a few weeks, not by an overnight change.

 Hydration and Coat Texture: Softness Starts with Comfort